… WITH REPRESENTATION FOR ALL

 We fund and spearhead innovative efforts to help women and people of color gain their fair share of seats at the table.
 Our Reflective Democracy Innovator grants support a wide range of organizing, activism, and capacity-building by leaders and organizations committed to changing the face of power.

 - Our activist grantees have tackled the exclusion of women and people of color from elected office, working to elevate those usually overlooked by political gatekeepers.
-This election season has seen a wave of victories demonstrating the potent combination of community organizing, progressive values, and reflective leaders, including Ayanna Pressley (poised to become the first African American Congresswoman from Massachusetts), Deb Haaland (on track to represent New Mexico as the first Native American woman in Congress), and countless candidates up and down the ballot nationwide.
+The 2018 midterms yielded a wave of victories demonstrating the potent combination of community organizing, progressive values, and reflective leaders, including Ayanna Pressley (first African American Congresswoman from Massachusetts), Deb Haaland (representing New Mexico as the first Native American woman in Congress), and other reflective leaders up and down the ballot nationwide.

 - Our research grants have yielded break-through findings about the systemic barriers that maintain the status quo— and innovative strategies for dismantling them.